samumantha/puhti_python_example/README.md

 This is an adapted version of [Geocomputing Python Puhti examples](https://github.com/csc-training/geocomputing/tree/master/python/puhti) for Aalto project course workshop in March 2023.

-Three different job styles: interactive, serial, and parallel.
+Three different job styles: interactive, serial, and embarrasingly/delightfully/naturally parallel.
-For parallel jobs there are multiple options with different Python libraries.
-We'll have a look at using `dask`.
+For parallel jobs there are multiple options with different command line / workload manager tools or Python libraries.
+We'll have a look at using `GNUParallel` and `dask`.

 Interactive:  developing your scripts,  limited test data.
 Computationally more demanding analysis: use Puhti's batch system for requesting the resources and running your scripts.